 Annual Discretionary Cash Bonuses - The Company's program also includes granting of discretionary annual cash bonuses reflecting the Company's and the individual executive's performance.
 Annual cash bonuses may be paid to named executive officers and other officers and executives to reflect the breadth of their expertise and responsibility, achievement of certain financial or strategic results and to make the cash component of compensation competitive with that of their peers at competing firms.
 The Company maintains broad discretion to vary overall cash compensation for a given year by varying the amount, if any, of such cash bonuses.
-These cash bonuses may reflect a material part of the named executive officers' overall compensation, with payments ranging from 0% to 100% of salary, depending on position, individual and overall company performance.
-Annual cash bonuses, if any, paid to the chief executive officers are determined based on the chairman's recommendation and approved by the Compensation Committee.
+These cash bonuses may reflect a material part of the named executive officers' overall compensation, with payments commensurate with the executive's position, responsibilities and individual and overall Company performance.
+Annual cash bonuses, if any, paid to the chief executive officer are determined and approved by the Compensation Committee.
 Annual cash bonuses paid to other named executive officers are calculated based on the chief executive officer's recommendation and approved by the Compensation Committee.
 Annual cash bonuses are subject to the Compensation Committee's discretion to award bonuses greater or lower than the recommended amount if they deem it appropriate.
-In fiscal 2009, the Compensation Committee awarded discretionary cash bonuses for achievement of certain operational and financial objectives of \$250,000 to the chief executive officer in fiscal 2009.
+In fiscal 2011, the Compensation Committee awarded discretionary cash bonuses for achievement of certain operational and financial objectives of \$37,000 to the general counsel and \$90,000 to the vice president, finance.

-Long-Term Incentive Compensation - The compensation objective of retaining the best people for the job leads the Company to make periodic equity award grants.
+Long-Term Incentive Compensation

+The compensation objective of retaining the best people for the job leads the Company to make periodic equity award grants.
 These awards provide incentive for the named executive officers to stay with the Company over the long term.
 These equity awards also provide additional flexibility to the Compensation Committee to reward superior, or reflect subpar, performance by named executive officers.